maxmahlke/classy/docs/core.rst

 | ``source``          | ``str``             | Short string representing the source of the spectrum.
 Default is 'User'.                                                                                |
 +---------------------+---------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------+

-All attributes can be accessed and edited via the dot notation.
+You can specify these when creating the ``Spectrum`` or at a later point via the dot-notation.
+All attributes can be accessed and edited via the dot-notation.

 .. code-block:: python